-This will allow you to work with the entire item.
+This allows you to work with the entire item.

 - In the Text Symbol group, choose a new font from the drop-down menu.

-This will update the font type for layer names, headings, labels, and descriptions of the selected items.
+This updates the font type for layer names, headings, labels, and descriptions of the selected items.

 - Go back to the Current Selection group and choose Descriptions from the drop-down menu.